dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
 no he just broke it down and
-he said you know there's gonna be the second chain okay and once there's the second chain there's gonna be some one mining and getting all the transactions and then they're gonna gotcha there's
+he said you know there's gonna be the second chain and once there's the second chain there's gonna be some one mining and getting all the transactions and then they're gonna gotcha there's